D-curs-D/Inverter-design-and-analysis-using-sky130pdk/README.md

 The whole process starts with analysis of _NMOS_ and _PMOS_ devices, specifically the 1.8v standard models available inside the pdk to determine a common working W/L ratio and also the gm, ron and similar values.
 After this we start with the design of a CMOS inverter that includes schematic, measurement of various parameters like delays, noise margin, risetime, falltime, etc. This part would also act as a case study on __SPICE__ where we use it's programming capabilities to better our abilities in measurements of aforementioned parameters.
 Then we will engage in the design a layout for our inverter in __magic layout editor__.
 Here, we will also explore the different layers available to the user and how we utilise them in a design and what it translates to in terms of a mask.
 Lastly, we compare the two netlists, that is the schematic and the layout one, which is popularly referred to as ___LVS___.
 If everything is hunky-dory, this project would then conclude.

-I will try to keep updating it as often as possible, as this first project is a primary resource for me to practice analog design, with the open source toolchain and definitely to keep the documentation easily understandable by anyone who later tries to practice it the same way.
+I will try to keep updating it as often as possible, as this first project is a primary resource for me to practice analog design, with the open source toolchain and definitely to keep a documentation that is easily understandable by anyone who later tries to practice it the same way.

 Let's get right into it.